Daniel Sullivan (entrepreneur)

 Daniel Sullivan is an American entrepreneur and business executive.
 He is the founder of Temple Turmeric, an American beverage company known for its turmeric-based ready to drink beverages.
 He currently serves as the company's CEO and spokesperson for the brand.

 Sullivan was a carpenter by trade as well as a health enthusiast.
 He is a classically trained artist and studied different cultures while traveling the world.
 He traveled to Hawaii in 2008 on a farming vacation.
 He was in Maui on an organic farm where he realized that turmeric was the island's largest cash crop.
-He snacked on raw turmeric during the day and upon returning to New York, founded Temple Turmeric (originally called Tumeric - Elixirs of Life) in 2009.
+He snacked on raw turmeric during the day and upon returning to New York, founded Temple Turmeric (originally called Turmeric - Elixirs of Life) in 2009.

 Sullivan hired a chef to help create a drinkable turmeric juice or beverage that he then marketed locally.
 He soon thereafter hired additional chefs and a total of 20 employees to keep up with the demand for the drinks.
 Sullivan led the company from sourcing 300 pounds of turmeric a year in its infancy to approximately 100,000 pounds per year by 2015, all obtained from the same farm in Hawaii.
 He also led the company from local distribution to a national deal to supply Whole Foods Market with his company's products.

 Sullivan is a follower of kundalini yoga and has been interviewed and profiled alongside his products by business and industry media, including BevNET, Crain's New York, Entrepreneur, Next Accelerator and more.